Subject area: Nursing Studies

 Clinical practice placements are provided by NHS Lothian and NHS Borders.
 You should expect to be placed across these two health boards during your programme.
 You will work with a trained mentor on placement.

 There are opportunities to complete placements abroad in Year 3.
-We also ran a semester long exchange with an Australian university for the first time in 2016.
+There is also an opportunity for two students to experience a semester-long exchange with an Australian university.

 How will I learn?

-All nursing programmes are 50 per cent theory and 50 per cent practice.
+All nursing programmes in the UK are 50 per cent theory and 50 per cent practice.
 The courses you take in this programme have both theoretical and clinical practice elements.

 You will learn through a combination of lectures, tutorials, seminars, clinical skills sessions, problem-based learning, reflective diaries, group work and computer-assisted learning.
 You will also undertake learning in practice learning environments during clinical placements in each year.